-Increased resting tone means the muscle is engaged in contraction, regardless of conscious control.
-A hypertonic muscle will feel “tight” and feel firmer to the touch.
+Increased resting tone (or hypertonicity) means the muscle is engaged in contraction, regardless of conscious control.
+A hypertonic muscle will feel “tight” and firmer to the touch.

 A spasm, on the other hand, is a full, unconscious muscle contraction.
-This is different than hypertonicity and will cause moderate-to-severe pain.
+This is different and far more intense than hypertonicity and will likely cause moderate-to-severe pain.

 Trigger points are the term used for “knots” in the muscle.
-The name “trigger point” was given because, when stimulated (i.e. pressure, stretching, or contraction), it gives rise to pain elsewhere in the body—known as referred pain.
+The name “trigger point” was given because, when stimulated (e.g., pressure, stretching, or contraction), it gives rise to (or triggers) pain elsewhere in the body—known as referred pain.

-Some of the signs and symptoms have been stated above, but will be stated again as we go on as it is important to be able to differentiate from a migraine headache.
+Some of the signs and symptoms have been stated above, but will be stated again in the following sections because it is important to be able to differentiate a tension-type headache from a migraine headache.

-Tension-type headaches will often feel more intense with movement of the head & neck due to stretching and contracting of the muscles and their trigger points.
+Tension-type headaches may feel more intense with movement of the head and neck due to stretching and contracting of the muscles and their trigger points.

 Common mechanism(s) of injury

-Previously, we discussed muscular involvement in tension-type headaches including hypertonicity & trigger points.
+Previously, we discussed muscular involvement in tension-type headaches including hypertonicity and trigger points.
 But, what exactly does that mean?

 When under stress, strain, improper or over use our muscles can develop knots or trigger points.
 These trigger points have the potential to refer pain.
 So, what does that mean?